 Dates, tickets & tips

-Should you go near the start of a day, prepare for a possible long queue, though it progressed rapidly on my visit.
+Should you go near the start of a day, prepare for a possible long queue, though it progressed rapidly on my trip.
 Wandering ticket sellers also fast tracked people with young kids, for example: another demonstration of the congeniality of the event.

 How to get to Vienna COMIX